Reliable Time Prediction in the Markov Stochastic Block Model: Model

-We introduce in this paper the Markov Stochastic Block Model (MSBM) which assigns a community to each node using a Markovian dynamic.
+\textbf{Markovian assignment of communities in the SBM.} We introduce in this paper the Markov Stochastic Block Model (MSBM) which assigns a community to each node using a Markovian dynamic.
 We start by ordering the $n$ nodes in $V$ and without loss of generality, we consider the increasing order of the integers $1,2, \dots,n$.
-For all $i \in [n]$, we denote $C_i \in [K]$ the random variable representing the community of the node $i$ and we consider that they satistify the following assumption.
+For all $i \in [n]$, we denote $C_i \in [K]$ the random variable representing the community of the node $i$ and we consider that they satisfy the following assumption.

-\underline{Assumption A1.} \hypertarget{A1}{} $(C_i)_{i \in [n]}$ is a positive recurrent Markov chain on the finite space $[K]$ with stationary measure $\pi$, with transition matrix $P \in \mathds{R}^{K \times K}$ and initial distribution $\pi$. $K$ is independent of~$n$.
+\underline{Assumption A1.} \hypertarget{A1}{} $(C_i)_{i \in [n]}$ is a positive recurrent Markov chain on the finite space $[K]$ with stationary measure $\pi$, with transition matrix $P \in \mathbb{R}^{K \times K}$ and initial distribution $\pi$. $K$ is independent of~$n$.